Toadstool-Stipe/stipe/stylesheets/stipe/color/readme.md

 `color/color_math` imports `stipe/color/default_color_pallet` to ensure that un-updated default values are carried forward.

 In your Toadstool style guide`toadstool.scss` imports `color/extends.scss` from the local style guide so that the extends have the correct color reference.
 But it is in `stipe/toadstool/ui_patterns/_color_grid.scss` where these extended values are given classes that only appear in the `toadstool.css`.
-This principle is needed so that the site's extends will create colors from the appropiate context and the presentational classes only live in the `toadstool.css` doc.
+This principle is needed so that the site's extends will create colors from the appropriate context and the presentational classes only live in the `toadstool.css` doc.